-- Dirty Sympathy has Klavier is physically, emotionally and sexually abused by his lover, Daryan which leads him into a "Strangers on a Train"-Plot Murder with Apollo.
+- Dirty Sympathy has Klavier Gavin bring physically, emotionally and sexually abused by his lover, Daryan, which leads him into a "Strangers on a Train"-Plot Murder with Apollo.

 - In Divided Rainbow, Rainbow Dash is made to suffer this from all Fluttershy's animals when she swaps roles with Fluttershy.
 It isn't pretty in the slightest.